hokageCV/Lakshya/README.md

-# Varsh
+# Lakshya
-See the days of the year in the new tab
+Stay organized and mindful about your work by tracking the number of days that have passed in the year every time you open a new tab

 <br>

 ### Upcoming features :
+- [x] quote via API
+- [] customization
-- add monthly highlight task
+- [] add monthly highlight task
-- options to customize